-This development environment can help with everything from compiling, testing, deploying, and debugging Ethereum software.
-However, this is just the surface of what Hardhat is, so let us take a closer look at what Hardhat is and how it works.
-There are already existing Moralis YouTube videos if you want to learn more about Hardhat, such as connecting Hardhat to MetaMask, connecting Hardhat to Moralis, and Solidity writing to console (console.log).
-If you need a refresher regarding working with Solidity, check out our comprehensive Moralis guide explaining “What is Solidity?”.
+As mentioned, this development environment can help with everything from compiling, testing, deploying, verifying, and debugging Ethereum software.
+However, this is just the surface of what Hardhat entails, so let us take a closer look at what Hardhat is and how it works!

 What is Hardhat?

-What is Hardhat?
-Hardhat is an environment developers use to test, compile, deploy and debug dApps based on the Ethereum blockchain.
-As such, it helps coders and developers to manage many of the tasks that are inherent to developing dApps and smart contracts.
+Hardhat is an environment developers use to test, compile, deploy, and debug dapps (Web3 applications) based on the Ethereum blockchain.
+It helps developers to manage many of the tasks inherent to developing dapps and smart contracts.
 Along with providing developers with the proper tools to manage this process, Hardhat also helps automate some of these steps and provides developers with new, helpful functions.

 Hardhat Runner is the command-line interface (CLI) command used to interact with Hardhat.
-This is a task runner, and that provides the users with many different options and alternatives.
+This is a task runner, providing users with many different options and alternatives.
 The design of the task runner revolves around plugins and tasks.
 This further means that every time a developer runs Hardhat from the CLI, they run a task.
 An example here would be:

 Running this command would start the built-in compile task.
-Furthermore, a task can call another task which means that it is possible to develop and define complex workflows.
-It is also possible for Hardhat users to override tasks that already exist, meaning that the workflows are extendable and customizable.
+A task can call another task, meaning developing and defining complex workflows is possible.
+It is also possible for Hardhat users to override tasks that already exist.
+As such, the workflows are extendable and customizable.

 Solidity Stack Traces

-The network supports Solidity with a first-class standard.
-Therefore, the network knows the contracts that are running, what they intend to do, and if they fail, also provides a reason.
+The network supports Solidity with a first-class standard, and it knows the contracts that are running and what they intend to do.
+Also, if they fail, it provides a reason.